 If you have a small to mid-sized business that generates less than $1 million per year, you would likely be eligible for — and benefit from — a business owners policy.
 Designed to keep your business operations going and avoid financial loss, the BOP is a great way to get some basic insurance coverage in place to protect your business.
 However, be aware: a number of other coverage options are available to businesses requiring more coverage, some of which may be added via endorsement.

 Business owners policies: considerations

 BOP insurance can be a great way to find savings and cover many of your insurance needs in a single policy form.
 While other coverages may be required, make sure to ask your insurance agent about endorsements to help you customize coverage to better fit your specific needs.

 Getting insurance coverage for your business doesn’t have to be difficult.
-Get a quote from Progressive today.
+Get a quote from Bold Penguin today.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.

 - The Zebra’s insurance content is written and reviewed for accuracy by licensed insurance agents.

 - The Zebra’s insurance content is not subject to review or alteration by insurance companies or partners.

 - The Zebra’s editorial team operates independently of the company’s partnerships and commercialization interests, publishing unbiased information for consumer benefit.